Scientialibera/FABRIC-DATA-AGENT/README.md

               └─ TOOL   → Loop (go back)
 ```

-**That's it.** The LLM handles all "combining" automatically because it sees all tool results in the context.
+This pattern applies to any LLM-based agent: the LLM makes tool decisions automatically because it sees all results in context.

 ---

-# Adding Tools (The Only Way)
+# Adding Tools

 ## 1. Create Service